 Stewie's, Brian's, and Chris' sores in "Herpes, The Love Sore."
 The Grossup Closeups do not help.

 Nightmare Retardant: Said clones melting, then Brian wanting to eat their remains (this was on the TV version.
 The DVD version replaces this dialogue with Brian asking Stewie if he should search their remains because he left his bank card in one of the clones).

 Older Than They Think: A cartoon using "Surfin' Bird"?
 Family Guy had to be the first, right?
 Nope.
 Try CBS's short-lived 1998 cartoon Birdz, which used it… as the opening theme, no less.

 Parody Sue/Purity Sue: In the episode "The Man With Two Brians", Peter buys a new dog under the name of New Brian after Lois says that Brian is getting old.
 New Brian is polite, perfect, multi-talented and instantly befriends everyone (sans Stewie, who sees him as a Replacement Scrappy), who rightly realizes that he's Brian's "replacement".
 New Brian goes on to improve everyone's lives and supplant Brian completely.
-However he makes his fatal mistake when he has sex with Rupert the teddy bear.
+However he makes his fatal mistake when he has sex with Stewie's teddy bear, Rupert.

 Later episodes have been trying to show to us that Brian isn't this perfect Author Avatar that everyone agrees with, but is actually the most flawed character on this show and not as smart or important as he believes.